Classic Car Insurance: Agreed Value Coverage & Requirements Explained

 Agreed Value — What Classic Policies Use

-Classic car insurance uses agreed value coverage, where you and the insurer mutually establish the car's value upfront — typically backed by a professional appraisal.
-If your car is totaled or stolen, you receive that full agreed-upon amount, with no depreciation deductions and no post-loss valuation disputes.
+Classic car insurance uses agreed value coverage, where you and the insurer mutually establish the car's value upfront — typically backed by a professional appraisal, detailed photos, restoration receipts, and comparable sales data.
+If your car is totaled or stolen, you receive that full agreed-upon amount, with no depreciation deductions.
+For agreed value, specialty insurers like Hagerty often handle this without always needing formal appraisals for values as low as $5,000.

 Actual Cash Value